 We might not all be farmers, but we are all eaters!
 Friends of Family Farmers launched our Eater Program to help the public better understand the issues that socially responsible family farmers and ranchers face, and the connection between food and farms in Oregon.
 From tabling at farmers markets and presenting at events and conferences, to our long-running InFARMation Series, we work to educate Oregonians about the value of local, sustainable agriculture and family-scale farms.

-Next Generation Campaign
+Next Generation Program

-In response, Friends of Family Farmers has developed an online database, Oregon Farm Link (formerly iFarm Oregon), that is designed to connect new and young farmers with land and partnerships.
+In response, Friends of Family Farmers developed Oregon Farm Link to connect new and beginning farmers with landowners, job opportunities and resources.

 This program keeps tabs on the influence that corporate agribusiness entities have in Oregon, as well as state and federal agencies charged with promoting and regulating agricultural activities.
 We monitor and make the public aware of threats to Oregon agriculture, such as factory farms moving into rural communities and the harmful impacts from lax oversight of genetically engineered crops.
 We advance legislative and policy proposals organize that support small and mid-sized farms in Oregon, and organize big events like a biennial ‘Family Farms Mean Business’ Rally and Day of Action at the Oregon State Capitol when the Legislature is in session.